 |Foundation Business School||Business Accounting||Accounts clerk|

-I have had a little professional experience tutoring and most people who know me have stated I ought to be a qualifoed lecturer or teacher because of my ability to engross my student in the subject matter in practical ways.
-The immersion in the study matter becomes a thing of interest with real applications so that the student not only understands the subject but appreciates the how, when and where to use the knowledge.
+I have had a little professional experience tutoring and most people who know me have stated I ought to be a qualified lecturer or teacher because of my ability to engross my student in the subject matter in practical ways.
+The immersion in the study matter becomes a thing of interest with real applications so that the student not only understands the subject but appreciates application of the knowledge.
 The subject is not nearly as important as the wisdom imparted in the learning process.
 What you gain from a session with me will probably stay with you for your while life if you apply the learning.